aarenas2/VRP-formulations/README.md

 This is a repository for different VRP formulations

-CVRP: Is an initial approach to a Gurobipy formulation
+CVRP: is an initial approach to a Gurobipy formulation

-CVRP II: Is the formulation as written in the investigation proposal
+CVRP II: is the formulation as written in the investigation proposal

-HFMDCVRP: First multi-attribute model with multiple depots and heterogeneous fleet
+HFMDCVRP: first multi-attribute model with multiple depots and heterogeneous fleet

+CVRP Efficient: same problem as in CVRP II but with a different formulation.
+Optimal is found in less than 60 seconds